SiliconLabs/wfx-fullMAC-driver/wfx_fmac_driver/doxygen/docs/sl_wfx_fmac_driver/sl_wfx_initialization.md

 * Set the block size used by the host in the \ref FBR_register "FBR register".

 ## 2. WF200 initialization
-The WF200 initialization is handled by ::wf200_init_chip.
-During this phase, the host interacts with WF200 registers described in \ref wf200_registers.
+The WF200 initialization is handled by ::sl_wfx_init_chip.
+During this phase, the host interacts with WF200 registers described in \ref sl_wfx_registers.
 * The first step performed is to set the correct values in the General purpose registers.
 Those values are linked to the crystal used by the hardware.
 * Set the wake-up bit (bit 12) in the \ref control_register "control register".
 * Wait for the wlan_rdy bit (bit 13) to be set in the \ref control_register "control register".